jamf/NetSUS/docs/getting_started.md

 * HTTPS (web based administration interface) listens on TCP port 443
 * SSH (secure shell console login) listens on TCP port 22

-## Installing the NetSUS Server Using an Installer
+## Installing the NetSUSLP Using an Installer
-1. Copy the NetSUS Installer (.run) to the server on which you plan to install the NetSUS server.
+1. Copy the NetSUS Installer (.run) to the server on which you plan to install the NetSUSLP.

 2. Log in to the server as a user with superuser privileges.